glen-mac/goGetBucket/README.md

         Number of concurrent threads (default 100)
 ```

-Throughout my use of the tool, I have produced the best results when I feed in a list of subdomains for a root domain I am interested in.
+Throughout my use of the tool, I have produced the best results when I feed in a list (`-i`) of subdomains for a root domain I am interested in.
 E.G:
 ```
 www.domain.com
 mail.domain.com